Is healthcare chatbot the future of the medical industry driven by AI?

 The benefits of healthcare chatbots and their potential for integration into the future of healthcare

 AI-driven healthcare chatbots have been and will continue to be immensely valuable tools for easing the pressure on healthcare workers and systems.
 For this reason, the growth of healthcare chatbots has sky-rocketed since the wake of the pandemic.
-Since May 2020, a healthcare chatbot developed by Sutter Health has helped to diagnose over 30 000 people in the US with Covid-19.
+Since May 2020, a healthcare chatbot developed by Sutter Health has helped to diagnose over 30,000 people in the US with Covid-19.

-The system referred only 11% of this population for a video consultation with a physician to determine the diagnosis; saving the time and energy of physicians and freeing them up to focus on more challenging tasks.
-The Centre for Disease Control also developed an AI-powered chat-box for people to check their symptoms for coronavirus on their website.
+The system referred only 11% of this population for a video consultation with a physician to determine the diagnosis, saving the time and energy of physicians and freeing them up to focus on more challenging tasks.
+The Centre for Disease Control also developed an AI-powered chat box for people to check their symptoms for coronavirus on their website.

-Similarly, the World Health Organisation developed a Whatsapp messenger chat-box to dispense information about Covid-19.
-Finally, the Centres for Medicare and Medicaid Services used a chat-box named ‘Clara’ to judge whether or not people should self-isolate or visit a doctor, based on the information that individuals give them.
+Similarly, the World Health Organisation developed a WhatsApp messenger chat box to dispense information about Covid-19.
+Finally, the Centres for Medicare and Medicaid Services used a chat box named ‘Clara’ to judge whether or not people should self-isolate or visit a doctor based on the information that individuals give them.

-This could become particularly useful for patients living in remote areas of the world, where there are limited medical services.
+This could become particularly useful for patients living in remote areas of the world where there are limited medical services.
 This could also become valuable in situations when first aid needs to be delivered at a moment’s notice.

-AI-powered healthcare chatbots could also help patients to quickly and seamlessly book appointments at their healthcare centre.
+AI-powered healthcare chatbots could also help patients quickly and seamlessly book appointments at their healthcare centres.
 This frees up the time of receptionists and patients, especially as bots can deal with and manage multiple enquiries at any one time.
 Healthcare chatbots can help with other administrative duties of healthcare workers, such as dealing with the paperwork involved in hiring and training employees.
 They can be used to process applications, send out files and reminders to employees, and process the requests of employees.
-Healthcare chatbots therefore, will continue to be used to improve the efficiency of healthcare systems and services.
+Healthcare chatbots, therefore, will continue to be used to improve the efficiency of healthcare systems and services.

 Challenges that need to be overcome

 The reliability of healthcare chatbots has been calculated by the University of California, which developed an AI system with Google.
 It was found that their AI healthcare chatbots gave the same prescription as a doctor 75% of the time.
 While this is a high score, the physician remains the expert in the healthcare field.
-If healthcare chatbots are to become more widespread, their algorithms need to take into account the number of variables that physicians consider.
+If healthcare chatbots are to become more widespread, their algorithms need to consider the number of variables physicians consider.
 Only then can healthcare chatbots be relied upon to become more fully integrated into the healthcare system.

-Further, there is concern that AI-driven healthcare chatbots will not perform well when dealing with diverse populations as there was an under-representation of minority groups in the training of AI models.
-It is crucial that this problem is resolved before healthcare chatbots are endorsed to diagnose, and even treat larger groups of people.
+Further, there is concern that AI-driven healthcare chatbots will not perform well when dealing with diverse populations, as there was an under-representation of minority groups in the training of AI models.
+It is crucial that this problem is resolved before healthcare chatbots are endorsed to diagnose and even treat larger groups of people.